rbaumgar/monitor-demo-app/application-monitorin.md

-# Enabling Monitoring and Scaling of Your Own Services
+# Enabling Monitoring and Scaling of Your Own Services/Application

 In this blog I will guide you